adap/flower/doc/source/logging.rst

         # in your main file and before launching your experiment
         # add an identifier to your logger
-        # then specify the name of the file where the log should be outputed to
+        # then specify the name of the file where the log should be outputted to
         fl.common.logger.configure(identifier="myFlowerExperiment", filename="log.txt")

         # then start your workload